Dr. Aoife O'Donoghue

 Aoife has worked at Durham Law School since 2007.
 Previously, she was a lecturer in the Law Department at NUI, Galway, Ireland.
 She holds degrees from the University of Groningen (PhD), City University, London (LLM) and University College Cork (Bcl International) with a year studying at St. Louis University, Missouri.

 Aoife's research focuses on public international law with a specific interest in global governance.
-Aoife's current research centres on international constitutionalisation and the legal structures which have developed within international law to regulate governance.
-She has published a number of articles on international constitutionalisation, good offices, neutrality as well as the role of law in conflict.
+Aoife's current research centres on global constitutionalisation and the legal structures which have developed within international law to regulate governance including courts and interntional organisations.
+She has published a number of articles on global constitutionalisation, constitutionalism, good offices, neutrality as well as the role of law in conflict.
 Building on her international law focus, Aoife research expores the relationship between feminism and international law.
 As part of this research, with Máiréad Enright of Kent Law School and Julie McCandless of LSE, Aoife is Co-Director of the Irish Feminist Judgments Project.
 The project builds on the Feminist Judgments Project, which was also a collaboration between academics at Kent and Durham.
 Aoife was one of the founding contributors to humanrights.ie and regularly contributes articles on her research relating to current developments in international law.
-Aoife has also been a Visiting Scholar at the Lauterpacht Centre for International Law at Cambridge and the British Institute for International and Comparative Law.
+Aoife has also been a Visiting Scholar at the PluriCourts Centre at the University of Oslo, the Lauterpacht Centre for International Law at Cambridge, the British Institute for International and Comparative Law and the Law Faculty of Universtiy College Cork.
 Aoife is also a member of the International Law Association's working group on due diligence.

 Teaching and Administration

-Aoife teaches on the LLM courses, Advanced Issues in International Economic Law, Law of the WTO and International Perspectives on Law and Gender.
+Aoife teaches on both undergraduate and postgraduate courses including; Law of the International Community, Advanced Issues in International Economic Law, Law of the WTO and International Perspectives on Law and Gender.
 She also supervises dissertations in these areas on the undergraduate and LLM programmes.
 Aoife also supervises several PhD students and would welcome research students in the areas of public international law, particularly international governance, constitutionalisation and feminism.

-In addition to her research and teaching commitments Aoife is also the Director of LLM Admissions and co-convenes the 'Law and and Global Justice at Durham' (LGJD) research cluster with Catherine Turner, a research group Aoife also co-founded.
+In addition to her research and teaching commitments Aoife has also served as Director of LLM Admissions and was a co-founder of the Law School Research Cluster 'Law and and Global Justice at Durham'.

 Durham Law School